Fellowship Circle for self-identifying Black, Indigenous and women of colour pursuing careers in business and STEM.

 - I self-identify as a Black woman, Indigenous woman, or woman of colour (i.e. Arab, East Asian, Latina, Middle Eastern/North African, Pacific Islander, South Asian, South-East Asian, West Asian, etc.) based in Canada

-- I am currently a student or recent graduate from a Canadian postsecondary institution, a career changer and/or have been employed in the workforce for 3 years or less
+- I am currently a student or recent graduate from a Canadian postsecondary institution looking to transition my career

 - I am pursuing a career in business or STEM

-- I am committed to completing the requirements of the 10-week Fellowship Circle including attending weekly sessions every Thursday Jan 20-Mar 24, 2022 (7:00-9:00 PM EST) and supplementary activities.
+- I am committed to completing the requirements of the 10-week Fellowship Circle including attending weekly sessions and supplementary activities.